ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 * I get an error when opening the ECMA host wizard
 ![image](https://user-images.githubusercontent.com/36525136/114464200-4af87d80-9b9a-11eb-96f8-f05bebaa0113.png)

-* I've been able to configure the ECMA host wizard, but am not able to start the ECMA host service
+* I've been able to configure the ECMA host wizard, but am not able to see the ECMA host logs.
+In this case you will need to open the host as an admin and setup a connector end to end.
+This can be simplified by exporting an existing connector and importing it again.

 ![image](https://user-images.githubusercontent.com/36525136/114463488-58613800-9b99-11eb-85d8-e0b598a37995.png)

-* I'm unabled to start the ECMA host service
+* I've been able to configure the ECMA host wizard, but am not able to start the ECMA host service
 ![image](https://user-images.githubusercontent.com/36525136/114463772-bbeb6580-9b99-11eb-9252-9a3934aa83a1.png)